 Select the appropriate Export Format, then click Generate.
 A confirmation message will appear, and the packing slip will generate in the selected format.

-Once you include the packing slips in your package, the order is ready for shipment and you can click Ship and Close on the order.
+Once you include the packing slips in your package, the order is ready for shipment and you can close the order.